KIMDDOL3/PersonaMate/frontend/README.md

 colorFrom: "purple"
 colorTo: "blue"
 sdk: "gradio"
-sdk_version: "4.44.0"
+sdk_version: "4.44.1"
 app_file: app.py
 pinned: false
 ---

 Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference

-This Space is built with Gradio and uses `frontend/app.py` as the entry point.
+This Space uses FastAPI to serve the Gradio UI mounted at `/`.
+The entrypoint is `app.py`, which defines both the API server and the Gradio interface.
-Dependencies are listed in `frontend/requirements.txt`.
+Dependencies are listed in `requirements.txt`.